Quantum-Integration-Laboratory/qil_spin_Hamiltonian/README.md

 ## Running Code
 From here we likely want to evaluate at a range of magnetic field values.
 These should form a (3,k) array.
 If we aren't doing anything too fancy we can pass this to the dynamic N setup by the setup process.

-We can also define H ourselves, however there is the catch that the static hamiltonian will always be (dim,dim), where as the dynamic will have the addition of the sweep dimension (k,dim,dim).
+We can also define H ourselves, however there is the catch that the static hamiltonian will always be (dim,dim), whereas the dynamic will have the addition of the sweep dimension (k,dim,dim).
 We can force any static terms to match using `np.array(Hs)[np.newaxis,...]`.
-We first convert it from a matrix to an ndarray allowing us to exceed hte two dimension limit.
+We first convert it from a matrix to an ndarray allowing us to exceed the two dimension limit.
 The new axis slicing then handles the rest.
 ```python
 #generate a set of fields from zero to 100mT
 Bz=np.linspace(0,200*1E-3,200)